 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Not applicable - Community Forest Management Plan No - - - How has or will this be integrated whot applicable with the HMP ar nd how does this reduce risk?
-Transportation Plan No - - - How has or will this be integrated when the Not applicable with the HMP ar nd how does this reduce risk?
-Agriculture Plan No - - - How has or will this be integrated when the Not applicable with the HMP ar nd how does this reduce risk?
-Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated when the Not applicable with the HMP ar nd how does this reduce risk?
-Tourism Plan No - - - How has or will this be integrated when the Not applicable with the HMP ar nd how does this reduce risk?
-Business/ Downtown Development Plan No - - - How has or will this be integrated when the Not applicable with the HMP ar nd how does this reduce risk?
-Other No - - - How has or will this be integrated when the Not applicable with the HMP ar nd how does this reduce risk?
-RESPONSE/RECOVERY PLANNING i Emergency Operations Plan Yes Yates County CEMP 2017 Update County YC EMS How has or will this be integrated the CEMP covers short term responecessary for the identified hazard nse and long-te unications, evacu uation, and housing Continuity of Operations Plan No - - - How has or will this be integrated when the Not applicable with the HMP ar nd how does this reduce risk?
-Substantial Damage Response Plan No - - - How has or will this be integrated when the Not applicable with the HMP ar nd how does this reduce risk? •
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Not applicable Community Forest Management Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
+Transportation Plan No - - - How has or will this be integrated which was not applicable with the HMP a nd how does this reduce risk?
+Agriculture Plan No - - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
+Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
+Tourism Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
+Business/ Downtown Development Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
+Other No - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
+RESPONSE/RECOVERY PLANNING i Emergency Operations Plan Yes Yates County CEMP 2017 Update County YC EMS How has or will this be integrated to The CEMP covers short term respo necessary for the identified hazard nse and long-te unications, evacu uation, and housing Continuity of Operations Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
+Substantial Damage Response Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?

 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Post-Disaster Recovery Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated when the same integrated will be same integrated with the same integrated with the same integrated will be same integrated with the same integrated with the same integrated with the same integrated will be same integrated with the same integrated with the same integrated will be same integrated with the same integrated with the same integrated will be same integrated with the same integrated with the HMP ar nd how does this reduce risk?
+Post-Disaster Recovery Plan No - - - How has or will this be integrated when the same integrated will be same integrated with the sam How has or will this be integrated with the HMP and how does this reduce risk?
 Not applicable Public Health Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Not applicable Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Not applicable